apache/cloudberry-site/docs/cbdb-macos-compile.md

     ps -ef | grep postgres
     ```

-2. Connect to the Cloudberry Database and see the active segment information by querying the system table `gp_segement_configuration`.
+2. Connect to the Apache Cloudberry and see the active segment information by querying the system table `gp_segement_configuration`.
 For detailed description of this table, see the Greenplum document [here](https://docs.vmware.com/en/VMware-Greenplum/7/greenplum-database/ref_guide-system_catalogs-gp_segment_configuration.html).

     ```sql
     $ psql -p 8000 postgres